smannam77/league-match-analysis/README.md

 <iframe src="assets/model_confusion_matrix.html" width="850" height="600"></iframe>

-Thsi confusion matrix indicates that the final model improves over the baseline model in correctly predicting both wins and losses.
+This confusion matrix indicates that the final model improves over the baseline model in correctly predicting both wins and losses.
 While it is not perfect, it captures a substantial amount of the structure in the data and demonstrates that early game stats can be used to build a useful predictive system.

 ---